sjbitcode/Merlin_Magic_Grocery/README.md

-Just a static website created because of my *obession* for BBC's Merlin TV show!
+Just a static website created using some HTML/CSS because of my *obession* for BBC's Merlin TV show!